Kim Coates

-Kim F. Coates (born February 21, 1958) is a Canadian–American actor who has worked in both Canadian and American films and television series.
-He has worked on Broadway portraying Stanley Kowalski in A Streetcar Named Desire and in the lead role of Macbeth performed at the Stratford Shakespeare Festival.
-He is best known for his role as Alexander "Tig" Trager in the FX series Sons of Anarchy and as Declan Gardiner in the Citytv series Bad Blood, as well as his recurring roles in Prison Break, Cold Case, CSI and CSI: Miami.
-He has also had film roles in The Last Boy Scout (1991), Bad Boys (1995), King of Sorrow (2006), Goon (2011).
+Kim Frederick Coates (born February 21, 1958) is a Canadian and American actor and producer.
+He is known for his starring roles as Alexander "Tig" Trager on the FX television series Sons of Anarchy (2008-14) and as Declan Gardiner on the Citytv series Bad Blood (2017-18).
+He has also had notable roles on Prison Break, CSI: Miami, Ghost Wars, Godless, Van Helsing, and as Brigham Young on American Primeval, and played Ronnie Hortense in the cult hockey comedy Goon (2011) and its sequel Goon: Last of the Enforcers (2017).

+Coates has been nominated for five Canadian Screen Awards, winning Best Actor in a Continuing Leading Dramatic Role for Bad Blood.
+He won a Dora Mavor Moore Award for Outstanding Performance by a Male in a Principal Role – Play for his role in Jez Butterworth's play Jerusalem.

-Early life and career
+Early life and education

-Coates was born in Saskatoon, Saskatchewan, Canada, to Frederick "Fred" and Joyce Coates.
+Coates was born in Saskatoon, Saskatchewan, Canada, to Frederick and Joyce Coates.
 He first saw a play while attending the University of Saskatchewan, where he enrolled in a drama course as an elective.
 This experience inspired him to pursue an acting career.

-Coates portrayed Stanley Kowalski in A Streetcar Named Desire and was the youngest ever to play the title role of Macbeth at the Stratford Festival in his native Canada.
-Coates made his screen debut in the film The Boy in Blue (1986).
-This role opened up opportunities for him, and he has appeared in over 100 titles to date.
+Career

+Theatre

+Coates joined the Stratford Festival during its 1985–86 season and, at 28 years old, was the youngest-ever actor to play the title character in Macbeth at the festival.
+He made his Broadway debut as Stanley Kowalski in the 1988 revival of A Streetcar Named Desire.
+In 1989, he starred in Les Liaisons Dangereuses at the Actors Theatre of Louisville.

 In 2018 he had his first stage role in almost thirty years, playing Johnny "Rooster" Byron in the Outside the March production of Jez Butterworth's play Jerusalem.
-He won the Dora Mavor Moore Award for Outstanding Performance by a Male in a Principal Role – Play (Large Theatre) at the 2018 Dora Awards.
+He won the Dora Mavor Moore Award for Outstanding Performance by a Male in a Principal Role – Play at the 2018 Dora Awards.